jabbera/vsts-git-release-tag/overview.md

 The branch folder allows you to specify a subfolder to branch to.
 Adding to the example above.
 If the Branch Folder was set to: 'patch' the ref that would be created is: /refs/heads/patch/v3.0.17270.8

+  * Changes in 4.0.1
+    * Update the error log to include previous commit id
   * Changes in 4.0.0
-    * Support multiple artificats from the same repository
+    * Support multiple artifacts from the same repository
   * Changes in 3.0.5
     * Make work on non windows OS by fixing casing
   * Changes in 3.0.3